manuGil/online-core/docs/source/radiometric-ops.rst

       Contrast enhancement with ‘Stretch to MinMax’

    We chose a :math:`35%` for the minimum because the rectangular raster file does not contain image data values for the whole scene.
-Approximately :math:`35%` of the image contains pixels with a DN Value of 0 which in this case means **No Data**.
+Approximately :math:`35%` of the image includes pixels with a DN Value of 0, which in this case means **No Data**.
 After applying the settings above, the image will look like this.

    .. image:: _static/img/contrast-minmax-result.png
       :align: center